j-chao/devops_workshops/00_containers/00_containers.md

 ### Interacting with Docker Containers
-You can run commands in a running container as well using `docker exec`.
+You can run commands in a running container as well using `$ docker exec`.

 To open an interactive shell, you can pass the `-it` flags like so:
 ```bash